rafiqulrti/shopware6-extension-portfolio/docs/brand-slider-cms-element.md

 ## Performance

 **Batched data loading.** The resolver returns a criteria collection from the collect phase rather than executing a search itself.
-This lets Shopware's CMS layer gather criteria from every slot on the page and resolve them together, so a layout containing this element plus several core elements issues one coordinated round of queries instead of one query per element.
+This lets Shopware's CMS layer gather criteria from every slot on the page and resolve them together, so a layout containing this element plus several core elements issues **Coordinated CMS data loading.** The resolver returns criteria during the collect phase rather than executing repository searches directly.
+This allows Shopware's CMS data-resolution layer to coordinate loading with the other elements on the page and avoids introducing an independent repository lookup inside the element's rendering path..
 Executing the search inside the resolver would have worked and would have been simpler, but it would have added a query per slot and forfeited the platform's batching entirely.

 **Minimal associations.** Only the media association required for logos is declared.
 Manufacturer records carry considerably more relational data than this section needs, and loading it would cost on every page render for data that is never displayed.